Skip to main content

 • API key scopes – Ensure the API key used in api_key has all required scopes.

 • Environment variables – Verify that Env0 is setting ENV0_TF_PLAN_JSON (for submit-plan) and other ENV0_* variables for your deployment.
+For wait-for-simulation, ensure ENV0_PR_NUMBER and ENV0_PR_SOURCE_REPOSITORY are available when posting comments.

 • Plugin path – The plugin uses ENV0_PLUGIN_PATH (as described in the Env0 plugin docs) to locate its files; ensure you are not overriding this in your environment.